How to Install GitHub Desktop on Fedora 39/38/37 Linux

 sudo dnf install github-desktop

-Step 3: Launch GitHub Desktop Client
+Launch GitHub Desktop on Fedora

 If you have completed the installation of GitHub Desktop on your Fedora Linux system, you may be wondering how to launch the application.
-Here are two methods to do it:

 If you prefer to use the terminal, open it and type the following command to launch the GitHub Desktop client immediately: